-- Fees and operational costs (e.g., travel/accommodation, workshops/meeting costs and administration) for the practitioners engaged to undertake the SEA.
-It is usual for an SEA to be undertaken by experts who are independent of the institutions responsible for developing the PPP and for reviewing and approving the SEA; - Designing the approach and methodology and testing tools usually during the initial stages of SEA application.
+- Fees and operational costs (e.g., travel/accommodation, workshops/meeting costs and administration) for the practitioners engaged to undertake the SEA. - Designing the approach and methodology and testing tools usually during the initial stages of SEA application.
 Costs may be reduced by using previously tested methods; - Gathering basic data sets and analysing the baseline.
 In many SEAs, field work is often limited to ground-truthing visits, especially where there is good available information.
 Where there is limited basic data, field work may be necessary, and this can add significant costs (and time).
 However, most of this work occurs during the first SEAs undertaken in a particular region/sector.
-Subsequent SEAs (e.g., when a PPP is revised) can build upon the data gathered by previous SEAs and the additional costs will be limited to obtaining specific new data that may be required; - Carrying out analyses and providing inputs to support the elaboration of the PPP concerned (always needed): - Implementation and monitoring frameworks for SESA recommendations; - Training in circumstances where capacity and understanding of SEA is low, and - Consulting stakeholders and managing the entire SEA process (always needed).
+Subsequent SEAs (e.g., when a PPP is revised) can build upon the data gathered by previous SEAs and the additional costs will be limited to obtaining specific new data that may be required; - Carrying out analyses and providing inputs to support the elaboration of the PPP concerned (always needed); - Implementation and monitoring frameworks for SESA recommendations; - Training in circumstances where capacity and understanding of SEA is low, and - Consulting stakeholders and managing the entire SEA process (always needed).